-- 1.a.1 As part of the process leading to certification and recertification, and before certification or attestation, a community needs assessment (see Appendix A: Terms and Definitions for required components of the community needs assessment) and a staffing plan that is responsive to the community needs assessment are completed and documented.
-The needs assessment and staffing plan will be updated regularly, but no less frequently than every three years. - Certifying states may specify additional community needs assessment requirements. - 1.a.2 The staff (both clinical and non-clinical) is appropriate for the population receiving services, as determined by the community needs assessment, in terms of size and composition and providing the types of services the CCBHC is required to and proposes to offer.

-Note: See criteria 4.k relating to required staffing of services for veterans.

-- 1.a.3 The Chief Executive Officer (CEO) of the CCBHC, or equivalent, maintains a fully staffed management team as appropriate for the size and needs of the clinic, as determined by the current community needs assessment and staffing plan.
+- 1.a.1.
+As part of the process leading to certification and recertification, and before certification or attestation, a community needs assessment (see Appendix A: Terms and Definitions for required components of the community needs assessment) and a staffing plan that is responsive to the community needs assessment are completed and documented.
+The needs assessment and staffing plan will be updated annually. - 1.a.2 The staff (both clinical and non-clinical) is appropriate for the population receiving services, as determined by the community needs assessment, in terms of size and composition and providing the types of services the CCBHC is required to and proposes to offer.
+Note: See criteria 4.k relating to required staffing of services for veterans. - 1.a.3 The Chief Executive Officer (CEO) of the CCBHC, or equivalent, maintains a fully staffed management team as appropriate for the size and needs of the clinic, as determined by the current community needs assessment and staffing plan.
 The management team will include, at a minimum, a CEO or equivalent/Project Director and a psychiatrist as Medical Director.
-The Medical Director need not be a full-time employee of the CCBHC. - Depending on the size of the CCBHC, both positions (CEO or equivalent and the Medical Director) may be held by the same person.
-The Medical Director will provide guidance regarding behavioral health clinical service delivery, ensure the quality of the medical component of care, and provide guidance to foster the integration3 and coordination of behavioral health and primary care.
+The Medical Director need not be a full-time employee of the CCBHC.

+Depending on the size of the CCBHC, both positions (CEO or equivalent and the Medical Director) may be held by the same person.
+The Medical Director will provide guidance regarding behavioral health clinical service delivery, ensure the quality of the medical component of care, and provide guidance to foster the integration and coordination of behavioral health and primary care.

-Note: If a CCBHC is unable, after reasonable efforts, to employ or contract with a psychiatrist as Medical Director, a medically trained behavioral health care professional with prescriptive authority and appropriate education, licensure, and experience in psychopharmacology, and who can prescribe and manage medications independently, pursuant to state law, may serve as the Medical Director.
+If a CCBHC is unable, after reasonable efforts, to employ or contract with a psychiatrist as Medical Director, a medically trained behavioral health care professional with prescriptive authority and appropriate education, licensure, and experience in psychopharmacology, and who can prescribe and manage medications independently, pursuant to state law, may serve as the Medical Director.
 In addition, if a CCBHC is unable to hire a psychiatrist and hires another prescriber instead, psychiatric consultation will be obtained regarding behavioral health clinical service delivery, quality of the medical component of care, and integration and coordination of behavioral health and primary care.

-1.a.4 The CCBHC maintains liability/malpractice insurance adequate for the staffing and scope of services provided.
+1.a.4.
+The CCBHC maintains liability/malpractice insurance adequate for the staffing and scope of services provided.